Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 We can do this by adding its binaries directory to the system path

+This allows Windows to use anything installed there from anywhere else

 First lets open the location where we installed it

 Then open the ucrt64 directory, then bin